SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 exposition to one of the journals in the RC, one should use the graphical or the text based editor.

-The workflow is:
+To create a HTML based exposition:

-1. Click [ Create Exposition ] on your profile page.
+1. Click \[ Create Exposition \] on your profile page.
-2. Select "html based" as the editor, fill in necessary metadata and click submit.
+2. Select "html based" as the editor, fill in required metadata fields and click submit.

 ![selecting html import editor](images/selecting-html-import.png "image showing html import editor")